MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

 # A (very) brief Python refresher

+In this section we will take a quick tour of Python basics and some of the concepts that will be used for the rest of our web scraping workshop.

 ### Strings

 A string can be defined by enclosing it in a single quote(') or a double quote(")